Journal Socio-Economic Analyses

 Manuscripts must adhere to the specified format and technical requirements.

-The identification file should contain the following information about the author(s): name; ORCID ID; affiliation; academic degree; academic position; research interests; and contact email.
+The identification file should contain the following information about the author(s): name; ORCID ID; affiliation; academic degree; academic position; research interests; and contact email address.

 Each author/s may submit no more than two manuscripts for a single issue.
 Each manuscript may have maximum of four co-authors.
-By submitting the manuscript, the author(s) declare that it is their original work and that all references have been indicated in accordance with the copyright requirements and ethical rules of the journal Socio-Economic Analysis.
+By submitting the manuscript, the author(s) declare that it is their original work and that all references have been indicated in accordance with the copyright requirements and ethical rules of the Socio-Economic Analyses Journal.